-Supplemental Procurement Plan, the Agency is proposing that the supplemental PV procurement will focus on procuring SRECs from distributed generation systems.
-In Section 8.3 below, the IPA, to assist the utilities to meet their statutorily mandated distributed generation goals, the Agency proposes to procure certain additional distributed generation resources using funds collected from utility customers taking hourly electric service.
-Despite the differences in governing law-which become evident in distinct procurement structures-and plan approval timelines, the IPA does see value in coordinating as many aspects of this procurement with the Section 1-56(i) supplemental PV procurement as possible, and has attempted that coordination in both proposals.
+To the extent practicable, the IPA believes it would be desirable to have aas uniform purchasing program, and an approach as possible between the supplemental PV procurement and any procurement conducted for the utilities.
+In its draft Supplemental Procurement Plan, the Agency expects to spend some portion of the 1-56(i) funds proposing that the supplemental PV procurement will focus on procuring SRECs from distributed generation systems.
+In Section 8.38.3 below, the IPA, to assist the utilities to meet their statutorily mandated distributed generation goals, the Agency proposes to procure certain additional distributed generation resources using funds collected from utility customers taking hourly electric service to allow the utilities to meet their mandated distributed generation goals...
+Despite the differences in governing law-which could become manifestevident in distinct procurement structures-and plan approval timelines, the IPA does see value in coordinating as many aspects of this procurement with the Section 1-56(i) supplemental PV procurement as possible, particularly the development of product definitions and credit requirementshas attempted that coordination in both proposals.